markgreenburg/Resume/resume.md

 [_markgreenburg.com_](_markgreenburg.com_) |  [_GitHub_](github.com/markgreenburg)
 _602-741-3706_

 > I am a software engineer who's analytical, detail-oriented, and appreciates clean, readable code.
-I enjoy developing with back-end technologies such as `Python` / `Flask`, `Node.JS` / `Express`, and `MySQL` / `PostgreSQL`; and front-end technologies such as `React`, and `Redux`.
+I enjoy developing with back-end technologies such as `Python`/`Flask`, `Node.JS`/`Express`, and `MySQL`/`PostgreSQL`; as well as front-end technologies such as `React` and `Redux`.
 I have extensive experience in Operations, both as a Team Lead, and earlier, as an individual contributor overseeing business strategy at `Google`.

 ## SELECT PROJECTS ##
 ### HappyFinder ###